larocque492/CMPS128-Spring16/README.md

 # Academic honesty

 Collaboration is a key part of research.
 I encourage you to discuss the readings and the final project ideas with your classmates.
-However, you must reveal the students with whom you discussed the papers in your summaries.
+However, you must reveal the students with whom you discussed the assignments.
 Failure to do so will result in formal disciplinary proceedings.

 I should not need to say so, but I do: plagiarism in any form is not acceptable and will not be tolerated.
 As researchers, we always stand upon the shoulders of giants, and building upon existing work is the norm.
 It is essential, however, that we provide proper attribution.
 When in doubt, cite!